OWASP/Nettacker/readme.md

 ***THIS SOFTWARE WAS CREATED TO AUTOMATED PENETRATION TESTING AND INFORMATION GATHERING.
 CONTRIBUTORS WILL NOT BE RESPONSIBLE FOR ANY ILLEGAL USAGE.***

-Nettacker project was created to automated for information gathering, vulnerability scanning and eventually generating report for networks, including services, bugs, vulnerabilities, misconfigurations and information.
+Nettacker project was created to automated for information gathering, vulnerability scanning and eventually generating a report for networks, including services, bugs, vulnerabilities, misconfigurations and information.
 This software is able to use SYN, ACK, TCP, ICMP and many other protocols to detect and bypass the Firewalls/IDS/IPS and devices.
 By using a unique solution in Nettacker to find protected services such as SCADA We could make a point to be one of the bests of scanners.

 ```